Mosquito Lake, Alaska: Geography

 Mosquito Lake is located in northern Haines Borough at 59°25′40″N 136°9′48″W (59.427723, -136.163435).
-It is bordered to the south by the Klehini River, to the west by the Canada–United States border from the Pleasant Camp border crossing north to Rozaunt Creek, to the north by Rozaunt Creek, Nataga Creek, and the Kelsall River, and to the east by the Chilkat River.
+It is bordered to the south by the Klehini River, to the west by the Canada–United States border from the Pleasant Camp, British Columbia border crossing north to Rozaunt Creek, to the north by Rozaunt Creek, Nataga Creek, and the Kelsall River, and to the east by the Chilkat River.
 To the south across the Klehini River is the Covenant Life CDP, and to the west is the Canadian province of British Columbia.
 Alaska Route 7, the Haines Highway, runs through the southern part of the CDP in the Klehini River valley, leading southeast 25 mi to Haines and northwest 120 mi to Haines Junction, Yukon Territory.

 The CDP takes its name from Mosquito Lake, a small water body next to the Chilkat River in the eastern part of the community, accessible by Mosquito Lake Road from the Haines Highway.

 According to the United States Census Bureau, the CDP has a total area of 198.1 sqkm, of which 197.6 sqkm are land and 0.5 sqkm, or 0.27%, are water.